xiongma/transformer-pointer-generator/README.md

 d_ff | int| hidden dimension of feedforward layer num_blocks | int| number of encoder/decoder blocks
-num_heads | int| number of attention heads maxlen | int| maximum length of a source sequence maxlen | int| maximum length of a target sequence dropout_rate | float| dropout rate beam_size | int| beam size for decode
+num_heads | int| number of attention heads maxlen1 | int| maximum length of a source sequence maxlen2 | int| maximum length of a target sequence dropout_rate | float| dropout rate beam_size | int| beam size for decode gpu_nums | int| gpu amount, which can allow how many gpu to train this model multi_gpu | bool| whether use multi gpu to train model
 ### Note
 Don't change the hyper-parameters of transformer util you have good solution, it will let the loss can't go down! if you have good solution, I hope you can tell me.